See Khloe Kardashian's Family Christmas Photo With Baby Boy and True Thompson - E! Online

 "Merry Christmas," the 38-year-old wrote with hearts, to which Kim Kardashian replied, "My babies."

-In another pic, Khloe and True had a mother-daughter moment.
+In another pic, Khloe and True were seen enjoying a mother-daughter moment.
 "My precious girl," Khloe captioned the photo, thanking the clothing brands for making their matching attire.

 Khloe welcomed her son—whose name hasn't been publicly revealed—in July via surrogate with ex Tristan Thompson.